Individually Droughted Property declarations

 You can attach additional information to illustrate the impact of the drought on your property (e.g. property rainfall record, photos of water storages, etc).

-They will assess your application and approve or decline it based on how well you meet the criteria.
-They may also inspect your property to confirm conditions and drought management practices.
+We will assess your application and approve or decline it based on how well you meet the criteria.
+We may also inspect your property to confirm conditions and drought management practices.

 Applications are usually assessed within 10 working days of being submitted.
 You will be notified in writing of the outcome.